MewsSystems/gitbook-connector-api/guidelines/taxation.md

 ]
 ## Validation

-To understand for which time period the specific `TaxRatesCodes` are valid, you would need to review the [taxEnvironments/getAll response](../operations/configuration#response-3).
+To understand for which time period a set of tax codes are valid in a given tax environment, please review the the validity time stamps for the relevant tax environment in [Get all tax environments](../operations/configuration#response-3).